 The constitution provides for equal access to public or private employment and prohibits any discrimination in access to or in the pursuit of employment on the basis of sex, ethnicity, or political, religious, or philosophical opinions.

 The law does not prohibit discrimination based on sexual orientation.
 The law specifically prohibits workplace discrimination based on HIV/AIDS status but does not address other communicable diseases.
-The labor code includes provisions to promote access to employment for persons with disabilities.
-It stipulates that employers must reserve a quota of jobs for qualified applicants.
-The law does not provide for penalties for employment discrimination.
+The law includes provisions to promote access to employment for persons with disabilities: it stipulates that employers must reserve a quota of jobs for qualified applicants, but does not provide penalties for employment discrimination.